tsunami416604/Testing1Agschi/Testingagschi1/includes/hdinsight-windows-only.md

 > [!NOTE]
-> 本文件中的資訊僅適用於以 Windows 為基礎的 HDInsight 叢集。
+> The information in this document only applies to Windows-based HDInsight clusters.
 >
 >